cardano-community/guild-operators/docs/Common.md

 #### Dependencies and Folder Structure setup

 The pre-requisites for Linux systems are automated to be executed as a single script.
+Note that the guide assumes you do *NOT* change working directory or mix multiple SSH sessions.
+Please ensure to *READ* the output if you execute something and investigate/raise issue if you receive an error.
+Do not continue bypassing any errors.
 Follow the instructions below to deploy the same:

 ``` bash
 mkdir "$HOME/tmp";cd "$HOME/tmp"